lykimq/deku_docs/Benchmarking/KIPs_main.md

     - Transaction with SM (A calls C)? how many transfer we can do (no network), without deploy the chain (internal tests)

 - Minimal Block Time: if remove all the timeout the time between block is how long
+  - This will depend on block gas limits and block size.
+So we need to know those first before we can understand minimal block times.
 - Depoly the chain:

     - TPS (network)

 - Deku run on RAM:
     - Memory consumption without networks
+    - To determine memory consumption over deku, we will need to determine how much memory is required for transactions and smart contract calls.
+The smart contract calls will need to be tested at varying sizes to see the largest and smallest that things can get.